What Is in Talcum Powder That Causes Cancer?

 Because the United States has not completely banned asbestos, some exposure risks persist.
 Consumers remain at risk from products like cosmetics that contain talc and, potentially, asbestos.

-Asbestos Lawsuits, Settlements & Other Compensation
+Asbestos Talcum Powder Lawsuits, Settlements & More

 People may be eligible to seek compensation if they develop mesothelioma after exposure to contaminated talc.
-An asbestos lawsuit may end in settlements or a verdict.
+An asbestos talc lawsuit may end in settlements or a verdict.
 Some companies have asbestos trust funds to compensate present and future victims.
 An asbestos attorney can explain legal options to patients and family members.

 Compensation Following Asbestos Exposure From Talcum Powder